Malga-Vision/SP-classification-ESAOTE/README.md

 > **<u>sononet2d</u>**:
 > This folder contains the 2D implementation of the SonoNet-16/32/64 model.
 >> - **_models.py_**: defines the SonoNet2D class.
 The number of features in the hidden layers of the network can be
 >> set by choosing between 3 configurations (16, 32, and 64).
-The network may be used in "classification mode"
+The network may be used in "classification mode."
 >> (the output is given by the adaptation layer) or for "feature extraction" (no adaptation layer is defined and the
 >> output is the set of features in the last convolutional layer): this last functionality is achieved by setting the
 >> _features_only_ parameter to True (useful to check on which image parts the network is focusing its attention).
->> Finally, by setting the _train_classifier_only_ parameter to True it is possible to freeze learning in all
+>> Finally, by setting the _train_classifier_only_ parameter to True, it is possible to freeze learning in all
 >> convolutional layers (only the adaptation layer will be trained).
 >> - **_remap-weights.py_**: convert SonoNet weights (downloaded from the [reference repository](https://github.com/rdroste/SonoNet_PyTorch))
 >> to be compatible with our implementation of the model.
 >
 > **<u>sononet3d</u>**:
 > This folder contains the 3D and (2+1)D extensions of the standard SonoNet-16/32/64 model implementation.
 >> - **_models.py_**: defines the SonoNet3D and SonoNet(2+1)D classes.
-For the SonoNet3D all 2D convolutional and pooling layers are changed to
+For the SonoNet3D, all 2D convolutional and pooling layers are changed to
 >> their 3D extension.
 Instead, in the (2+1)D model, the 3D convolutional layers are replaced by a SpatioTemporal block, where the standard convolution
 >> is decomposed into a 2D convolution followed by a 1D convovolution.
 As for the 2D case, the number of features in the hidden layers of the network can be
 >> set by choosing between 3 configurations (16, 32, and 64).